michaelrambeau/michael-website/_posts/bestofjs.md

 - Single-page application built with React hosted on [Vercel](https://vercel.com)
 - UI components: [ChakraUI](https://chakra-ui.com/) (modular and accessible component library for React)
-- State management: [Unstated](): the simplest solution to handle the state by composing containers that handle piece of the state.
+- State management: [Unstated](): a simple solution to handle the state by composing containers

 #### Backend